ilmhubca/coding-for-beginners-2024/docs/_topics/0100-introduction-to-coding.md

 Congratulations!
 You have written and run your first code.

 ## Exercises
 Try to write the following codes.
-Save them in the project folder and run them.
-The file names are in parentheses.

-1. (`age.py`) Write a code that asks the user for their age and prints it.
+- `A1` Write a code that asks the user for their age and prints it.
-2. (`name-age.py`) Write a code that asks the user for their name and age, and prints them.
+- `A2` Write a code that asks the user for their name and age, and prints them.
-3. (`add.py`) Write a code that asks the user for two numbers and prints their sum.
+- `A3` Write a code that asks the user for two numbers and prints their sum.
-4. (`positive-or-negative.py`) Write a code that asks the user for a number and prints `+` if it is positive, `-` if it is negative and `zero` if it is zero.
+- `A4` Write a code that asks the user for a number and prints `+` if it is positive, `-` if it is negative and `zero` if it is zero.